Strategy One: Bank Your Foods

 - A freezer is an investment that will pay for itself: factor out the cost over a year: I recently noticed a 14 cubic foot freezer for $399.
 Over a year, this is $33.25 a month.
 That’s a pizza and tip that might have been avoided if you could pull a meal from the freezer!

 - Factor in savings.
 If your family of four eats 6 ounces each of chicken 2x a week, it will total to 156 pounds a year.
 Chicken breast, at it’s low is $.99 cents a pound, regularly on sale for $1.99 and normally priced at $3.49.
 A freezer, set properly will keep chicken at its peak for at least a year.
 Here are the cost scenarios: At the lowest price, you’d pay $154.44, on the normal sale price, $310.44, and at full price, you’d pay $544.44.
-A savings of $390.00 on one item only, the protein for one meal a week.
+A savings of $390.00 on one item only, the protein only for two meals a week.
 (2013 pricing but the concept remains the same.)

 - Savings are greater if there is a jump in price on the item – when chicken rose across all the pricing points by about a dollar in the area, I was still eating 99 cent chicken for nearly a year.
 What I saved over if I had to buy it was $546, just on chicken, one meal a week.